Fund my business: 6 ways to get started

-Before you can start generating business, you may need to spend money first.
+Before you can start generating revenue, you may need to spend money first.
 Depending on your business model that could be very little, but in some cases it could be significant.

 No matter what investment is required up front, there are a few key options of where it could come from.